petter-holmberg/eco/README.md

 efficient and exception-safe range operations on (possibly) uninitialized arrays of its value type.

 The value parameter `ga` is the growth algorithm used when more space is needed.
-`default_array_growth` is a function object that takes a non-negative capacity and a lower bound.
-It returns `capacity + max(capacity / 2, lower_bound)`, which gives an allocator-friendly growth factor that guarantees amortized constant time stack operations.
+By default it is `default_array_growth`.

 The value parameter `alloc` is the allocator object used to manage the owned memory. `default_array_alloc` uses `malloc_allocator`.